DCT

 - Plaintiff’s Counsel: Direction IP Law

-- Core Dispute: Plaintiff alleges that Defendant’s e-commerce website infringes two patents related to systems and methods for creating and displaying automated, sequential presentations of web content, commonly known as carousels or slide shows.
+- Core Dispute: Plaintiff alleges that Defendant’s e-commerce website infringes two patents related to systems and methods for creating and displaying customizable, automated web slideshows, commonly known as "carousel ads."

-- Key Procedural History: The complaint notes that U.S. Patent No. 7,428,707 is a continuation-in-part of the application that issued as U.S. Patent No. 7,171,629.
-It also references the prosecution history of the ’707 Patent, alleging the patent examiner determined that automatically composing a slide show via automatic extraction of web page details was unconventional compared to the prior art.
+- Key Procedural History: U.S. Patent No. 7,428,707 is a continuation-in-part of the application that led to U.S. Patent No. 7,171,629.
+The complaint notes that during the prosecution of the ’707 Patent, the patent examiner determined that automatically composing a slideshow via the automatic extraction of web page details was an unconventional feature not disclosed in the prior art.

 Case Timeline